configcat/docs/website/docs/targeting/percentage-options.md

 ## Stickiness

 Stickiness means that the same user will always get the same value for a specific feature flag, no matter the history of the feature flag.
-This is achieved by implementing a deterministic hashing algorithm based on the feature flag's key and the percentage evaluation attribute.
+This is achieved by implementing a deterministic hashing algorithm based on the feature flag's key and the Percentage Evaluation Attribute.

 *For example, if you have a feature flag with a percentage option of 20% `ON`, then the same 20% of users will get the `ON` value across all SDKs.
 Users on iOS, Android, or the Web will always get the same value for the feature flag.*